Art and Visual Culture MA

 Representing World Cultures

-This module aims to enable students to gain first-hand experience of working within a context relevant to their career objectives; to enhance the opportunities for translating theoretical and practical knowledge into professional skills and to encourage students to make beneficial connections within a professional context.
+This module aims to enable you to gain first-hand experience of working within a context relevant to their career objectives; to enhance the opportunities for translating theoretical and practical knowledge into professional skills and to encourage you to make beneficial connections within a professional context.
+We have established contacts with a range of galleries and organisations for work placements and support you in finding an appropriate host institution.

 Additional costs information